Japandi is more than just a style;

 Use elements from both sides to create the Japandi interior.

-Plants are a huge part to achieving this style of interior.
+Plants are a huge part to achieving the Japandi interior style.

 Plants improve the air quality around you and reduce anxiety and stress.